red-hat-storage/cockpit-ceph-installer/README.md

 ### What's left?
 1. The UI gathers the variables for ceph-ansible's site.yml, so these variables need to be committed to the filesystem
-2. The deploy page needs to be completes to run the site.yml playbook and poll the runner-service for progress updates
+2. The "Deploy" page needs to be completed.
+This is the final piece that starts the ceph-ansible site.yml playbook to perform the installation.

 ## Curious, take a look...